 - Miessence – I love their products so much that I am now their representative again!

 - Terressentials – an organic line that I am yearning to try one of these days 😀

-Here is an excellent infographics that helps us better understand the labels:
+Here is an excellent infographics that helps us better understand the labels and their significance: